Bat'leth: United Kingdom

 In the United Kingdom, it is legal to possess a bat'leth on private property; however, they may be seized if they are considered to be "potential evidence of a criminal lifestyle."
 They are classed as weapons, which makes it illegal to carry one in a public place.
 In 2009, a man from Billingham, County Durham, was arrested for possession of what the court documents later described as a "multi-bladed sword" in a public street.
 His defense called the item a "Star Trek bat’leth sword" although it was not an official replica, and the judge said, "I've never seen anything like it in my life before."
 The accused pleaded guilty at Teesside Crown Court, and he was later sentenced to thirteen weeks in prison.
-The court ordered that the bat'leth was to be forfeited and destroyed.
+The court ordered that the bat'leth be forfeited and destroyed.
 A custom-made bat'leth was seized in 2009 in Accrington, Lancashire.

 United States

 The legality of the bat'leth in the United States differs between states.
 In 2009, a small double bladed knife shaped like a bat'leth was used in Colorado Springs, Colorado, in two armed robberies.
 The Colorado Springs Police Department said that it was a deadly weapon.
-The Federal Bureau of Investigation discovered and seized a bat'leth like weapon as part of a cache of weapons in connection with a $4 million Medicare fraud investigation in 2010.
+The Federal Bureau of Investigation discovered and seized a bat'leth-like weapon as part of a cache of weapons in connection with a $4 million Medicare fraud investigation in 2010.